fuzzygroup/blog/_posts/2020-02-01-the-power-of-production-in-development.md

 ---
 layout: post
-title: The Power of production In development
+title: The Power of Using Production In Development
 category: rails
 tags: ["rails"]
 ---